ICC Women's T20 World Cup: England and India looking to end Australia's dominance

 Australia were unbeaten through the ODI World Cup and have shown little signs of losing their aura.

-Wins throughout the year against England and India showed their continued superiority in the women's game and with Meg Lanning back after taking an indefinite break and leg-spinner Georgia Wareham included after a lengthy injury lay off, Australia arrive in South Africa in a confident mood.
+Wins throughout the year against England and India showed their continued superiority in the women's game and with Meg Lanning back after taking a break and leg-spinner Georgia Wareham included following a lengthy injury lay off, Australia arrive in South Africa in a confident mood.

 Squad: Meg Lanning (captain), Alyssa Healy, Darcie Brown, Ashleigh Gardner, Kim Garth, Heather Graham, Grace Harris, Jess Jonassen, Alana King, Tahlia McGrath, Beth Mooney, Ellyse Perry, Megan Schutt, Annabel Sutherland, Georgia Wareham